History of Norwich Castle

 Norwich was an highly important regional capital in the Middle Ages and one of the foremost administration and business centres in East Anglia.
 It was the largest flint walled town in England at the time and today it still retains many of the historic well-preserved buildings and ruins, and fine evidence of Norman and medieval times.
 The narrow winding streets constantly remind visitors of its historic past.

-Norwich Castle is now an impressive, Grade I listed ancient monument originally built by William the Conqueror following the Norman invasion.
+Norwich Castle is now an impressive, Grade I listed ancient monument originally built by William the Conqueror following the Norman invasion and the demolition of almost 100 Saxon homes.
 It is a popular tourist attraction in Norwich and a local heritage site with a museum.
 The Norman castle, which was William the Conqueror's only castle in East Anglia, is steeped in history as it was used as a place of imprisonment and execution between 1220 to 1887 as well as a fortification.
 The iconic stone Norman keep is now the Norwich Castle Museum and Art Gallery.
 It is believed that Norwich Castle was built some time between 1066 and 1075 as the Normans swept through East Anglia.
-It was originally built as a motte and bailey castle.
+It was originally built as a motte and bailey castle on a huge man-made fortified mound and it dominated the countryside for miles around.

 The first major historical incident at Norwich Castle was the Revolt of 1173 when King Henry II's sons started a civil war by rebelling against him, and the royal castle was made ready for defence.
 However, the castle was captured by Hugh Bigod, 1st Earl of Norfolk, with over 800 soldiers and supporters in 1174.
 Norwich Castle remained in Bigod's possession until the end of the rebellion when it was returned to royal control.